mcheang20/TimesUp/README.md

+#TimesUp

-##TimesUP: A to do list application to help you become more productive.
+A simple application to keep track of tasks and help you become more productive.
+- Crated using Ruby on Rails.
+- Create and delete tasks as you go.
+- Automatic deletion for incomplete tasks.

 ##Getting Started